 Uninsured adults are more likely to delay or go without care due to cost

 More than 1 in 4 uninsured adults (28%) said they delayed or went without healthcare because of cost reasons.
 Meanwhile, 7% of adults who have health insurance reported encountering cost-related access barriers to care.

 Adults in worse health are more likely than others to have difficulty accessing medical care due to costs, but rates have declined in recent years

 Adults in worse health have long reported more cost-related access problems than those in better health.
 Cost-related access problems generally rise during economic downturns.
 Rates of cost-related access barriers were at their lowest in 2015 for those in worse health (18%, down from a recent high of 26% in 2009).

 Uninsured adults experienced more difficulty accessing care due to cost

 Uninsured adults have consistently experienced more difficulty accessing health care due to cost.
 Cost-related access problems generally rise during economic downturns.
 Note that the group of people who remain uninsured in 2014 and 2015 (after the Affordable Care Act’s coverage expansions) is likely different demographically from the people who were uninsured prior to 2014.

 Adults are most likely to go without dental care and prescriptions because of cost reasons

-Of the types of care that are delayed or forgone for cost reasons, dental care, prescription drugs, and eye glasses are at the top of the list, with at least 6 percent of adults reporting delaying or forgoing these types of care.
+Of the types of care that are forgone for cost reasons, dental care, prescription drugs, and eye glasses are at the top of the list, with at least 6 percent of adults reporting delaying or forgoing these types of care.

 Similarly, uninsured adults report significantly higher rates of cost-related access problems.